iaincollins/icarus/README.md

 Note:

-"ICARUS Terminal.exe" depends on "ICARUS Service.exe" being in the same directory to run, or it will exit on startup with a message indicating unable to start the ICARUS Terminal Service, so you must build the service at least before you can launch "ICARUS Terminal.exe" directly.
+"ICARUS Terminal.exe" depends on "ICARUS Service.exe" being in the same directory to run, or it will exit on startup with a message indicating unable to start the ICARUS Terminal Service, so you must build the service at least once before you can launch "ICARUS Terminal.exe" directly.

 ### Building cross platform (Win/Mac/Linux)

+The only requirement for building the core service is [Node.js](https://nodejs.org/en/download/).

-You can also easily build a native standalone binary for Windows, Mac and Linux with:
+You can easily build a native standalone binary for Windows, Mac and Linux with:

 * `npm install`
 * `npm run build:standalone`